UNICORE-EU/unicore-docs/source/admin-docs/gateway/manual.rst

 .. note::
  The Gateway may consume this amount of memory (plus some extra amount for other data) for each opened connection.
-Therefore, this value multiplied by the number of maximum allowed connections, should be significantly lower, then the total memory available for the Gateway.
+Therefore, this value multiplied by the number of maximum allowed connections, should be **significantly lower**, then the total memory available for the Gateway.